eclipse-autowrx/docs/content/_index.md

 # Welcome to official digital.auto documentation

-This page provides guideline to create SdV applications efficiently on playground.digital.auto
+This page provides deep dive information for the feature of playground.digital.auto.

-For more academic background on digitalization and AIoT, please visit https://www.digitalplaybook.org
+For more theoretical information about Software-Defined Vehicle, please consider visiting https://www.sdv.guide/